 Higher-level thinking: Modified verbs to reflect higher-level thinking for learning outcomes, skills and procedures statements across K to 6 grades.

-The following list shows how elements in the current K to 6 Français langue première curriculum, published in 1998, compare to the updated draft French first language and literature curriculum from May 2022.
+The following list shows how elements in the current K to 6 Français langue première curriculum, published in 1998, compare to the new French first language and literature curriculum.
 The comparisons provide examples and do not represent all the changes that were made.

 |Francophones cultures and perspectives||Culture and identity are generally addressed.||Francophone cultures and perspectives are woven through all grades to develop a positive relationship with the French language, francophone identity and a sense of belonging to diverse francophone communities.|